-The following describes the SMBIOS Management Controller Host Interface (Type 42) structure.
-Offset 00h-04h is the Type 42 Header.
-Starting at Offset 05h is the Interface-specific Data.
+The following describes the SMBIOS management controller host interface (type 42) structure.
+Offsets 00h to 04h contain the type 42 header.
+Starting at offset 05h is the interface-specific data.

-Offset Name Length Value Description 00h Туре BYTE 42 Management Controller Host Interface structure indicator 01h Length BYTE Varies Length of the structure, a minimum of 09h 02h Handle WORD Varies 04h Interface Type BYTE ENUM Management Controller Interface Type.
-Network Host Interface is 40h.
-05h Interface Specific Data Length (N) BYTE N Number of bytes (N) in the Interface Specific Data field.
-If 0, there is no Interface specific data.
-06h Interface Specific Data N BYTEs Varies Management Controller Host Interface Data as specified by the Interface Type.
-See Table 2 below for Network Host Interface definitions.
-06h+N Protocol Count BYTE Х X number of Protocol Records for this Host Interface Type (typically 1).
-07h+N Protocol Records M BYTEs Varies Protocol Records for each protocol supported.
-See Table 10 below record format.
+Offset Name Length Value Description 00h Туре Byte 42 Management controller host interface structure indicator.
+01h Length Byte Varies Length of the structure, a minimum of 09h.
+02h Handle Word Varies 04h Interface type Byte Enum Management controller interface type.
+Network host interface is 40h.
+05h Interface- specific data length (N) Byte Ν Number of bytes (N) containing interface-specific data.
+If 0, there is no interface-specific data.
+06h Interface- specific data N bytes Varies Management controller host interface data as specified by the interface type.
+See Table 2 for the network host interface definitions.
+06h+N Protocol count Byte х X number of protocol records for this host interface.
+This is typically 1.
+07h+N Protocol records M bytes Varies Protocol records for each protocol supported.
+See Table 10 for the record format.

-8.3 Table 2: Interface Specific Data (for Interface Type 40h)
+7.3 Table 2: Interface-specific data for interface type 40h

-Interface Specific Data starts at offset 06h of the SMBIOS Type 42 structure.
-This table defines the Interface Specific data for Interface Type 40h.
-There are several types of Device Descriptors defined (see Table 3); however, only one may be used in specific Type 42 table.
+The interface-specific data starts at offset 06h of the SMBIOS type 42 structure.
+This table defines the interface-specific data for interface type 40h.
+There are several types of device descriptors defined in Table 3.
+However, a single type 42 table instance only allows for one interface-specific descriptor.

-Offset Name Length Value Description 00h Device Type ВҮТЕ ENUM The Device Type of the interface.
-The value of this field determines how the Device Descriptor Data is decoded.
-Table 3.
-01h Device Descriptor Data N-1 BYTEs Varies The Device Descriptor Data formatted based on Device Type.
+Offset Name Length Value Description 00h Device type Byte Enum The device type of the interface.
+The value of this field determines how the device descriptor data is decoded.
+See Table 3.
+01h Device descriptor data N-1 bytes Varies The device descriptor data formatted based on the device type.
 See Table 4, Table 5, Table 6, Table 7, and Table 8.

-8.3.1 Table 3: Device Type values
+7.3.1 Table 3: Device type values

-The following table defines the possible values for the Device Type field found in Table 2.
+The following table defines the possible values for the device type field found in Table 2.

 Value Description

-02h 3 Network Interface.
+02h USB network interface.
 See Table 4.

-03h /PCIe Network Interface.
+03h PCI/PCIe network interface.
 See Table 5.

-04h SB Network Interface v2, See Table 6.
+04h USB network interface v2.
+See Table 6.

-05h PCI/PCIe Network Interface v2.
+05h PCI/PCIe network interface v2.
 See Table 7.

 80h-FFh OEM.
 See Table 8.

-Others Reserved
+Others Reserved.

-8.3.2 Table 4: Device Descriptor Data for Device Type 02h (USB Network Interface)
+7.3.2 Table 4: Device descriptor data for device type 02h, USB network interface

-The following table defines the Device Descriptor Data format for when the Device Type field is 02h, which indicates the device is a USB Network Interface.
+The following table defines the device descriptor data format when the device type field is 02h, which indicates the device is a USB network interface.

-Offset Name Length Value Description 00h Vendor ID WORD Varies he Vendor ID of the device, as read from the idVendor field of the USB descriptor (LSB first).
-02h Product ID WORD Varies The Product ID of the device, as read from the idProduct field of the USB descriptor (LSB first).
-04h Serial Number Descriptor Length ВҮТЕ Varies The number of bytes of the Serial Number, Serial Number Descriptor Type, and Serial Number Descriptor Length, as read from the iSerialNumber.bLength field of the USB descriptor.
-This field he minimum value of 0x02.
-05h Serial Number Descriptor Type ВҮТЕ 0x03 The Descriptor Type of the Serial Number, as read from the iSerialNumber.bDescriptorType field of the USB descriptor.
-This is always 0x03 to indicate that the descriptor is a string.
-06h Serial Number Varies Varies iSerialNumber.bString field of the USB descriptor.
-This string does not The Serial Number of the device as a Unicode string without a NULL terminator, as read from the iSerialNumber.bString field of the USB descriptor.
+Offset Name Length Value Description 00h Vendor ID Word Varies The vendor identifier of the device, as read from the "idVendor" field of the USB descriptor, LSB first.
+02h Product ID Word Varies The product identifier of the device, as read from the "idProduct" field of the USB descriptor, LSB first.
+04h Serial number descriptor length Byte Varies The number of bytes of the serial number, serial number descriptor type, and serial number descriptor length, as read from the "iSerialNumber.bLength" field of the USB descriptor.
+This field has a minimum value of 02h.
+05h Serial number descriptor type Byte 03h The descriptor type of the serial number, as read from the "iSerialNumber.bDescriptorType" field of the USB descriptor.
+This is always 03h to indicate that the descriptor is a string.
+06h Serial number Varies Varies The serial number of the device as a Unicode string without a NULL terminator, as read from the "iSerialNumber.bString" field of the USB descriptor.
 This string does not follow typical string patterns found elsewhere in SMBIOS definitions.